ChemZhEg/ChemZhEg/README.md

 #  Hi there 👋
-I'm Egor Zhukov, aspiring Data Scientist
+I'm Egor Zhukov, Data Scientist

 <details>
   <summary>More stuff about me</summary>

+## About me

+A novice Data Scientist, graduated from the Chemistry Department of Moscow State University.

 ## My skills 🛠